Allied Democratic Forces insurgency: 2019

-22 July – ADF militants attack the cities of Eringeti and Oicha, killing a total of 12 civilians (nine in Eringeti and three in Oicha).
-10 civilians, including children, are abducted.
+On 22 July, ADF militants attacked the cities of Eringeti and Oicha, killing a total of 12 civilians (nine in Eringeti and three in Oicha).
+10 civilians, including children, were abducted.
 That same day, the ADF clashes with Congolese soldiers in the towns of Mangboko and Masulukwed, resulting in 11 fatalities.
-ISIL claims responsibility for the attacks.
+ISIL claimed responsibility for the attacks.

-August

-27 August – A major ADF attack on Boga in the DRC's Ituri Province results in the abduction of 100–200 civilians and the looting of livestock, medicine, and food.
-Congolese soldiers engage in combat with the attackers, but no casualties are reported and there are conflicting reports of the effectiveness of the military's response.
-The attack lasts for about three hours.
+On 27 August, a major ADF attack on Boga in Ituri Province resulted in the abduction of 100–200 civilians and the looting of livestock, medicine, and food.
+Congolese soldiers engaged in combat with the attackers, but no casualties were reported and there were conflicting reports of the effectiveness of the military's response.
+The attack lasted for about three hours.

-September

-5 September – Tanzanian soldiers detain a truck full of cows destined for the DRC, alleging the shipment was arranged by ADF supporters to provide food for insurgents in the Congo.

-14 September – Congolese soldiers repel a suspected ADF attack on the town of Kitchanga.
-The Islamic State of Iraq and the Levant claims responsibility for the assault.
+On 5 September, Tanzanian soldiers detained a truck full of cows destined for the DRC, alleging the shipment was arranged by ADF supporters to feed insurgents in the Congo.
+On 14 September, Congolese soldiers repelled a suspected ADF attack on the town of Kitchanga.
+IS claimed responsibility for the assault.

-October

-31 October – The Congolese army launched a large scale offensive against the ADF in the Beni Territory of the North Kivu Province.
-According to spokesman General Leon Richard Kasonga, "The DRC armed forces launched large-scale operations overnight Wednesday to eradicate all domestic and foreign armed groups that plague the east of the country and destabilize the Great Lakes region."
-The operation is being carried out by the FARDC without any foreign support.
-The focus is primarily on the ADF but also other armed groups are being targeted.
+On 31 October, the Congolese army launched a large scale offensive against the ADF in the Beni Territory, North Kivu.
+According to spokesman General Leon Richard Kasonga: "the DRC armed forces launched large-scale operations overnight Wednesday to eradicate all domestic and foreign armed groups that plague the east of the country and destabilize the Great Lakes region."
+The operation was being carried out by the FARDC without foreign support.
+The focus was primarily on the ADF but other armed groups were also targeted.

-November

-13 November – Ukrainian Mil Mi-24 helicopters operated by MONUSCO conduct airstrikes on an ADF insurgent group attacking an army base near the Semuliki River.
+On 13 November, Mil Mi-24 helicopters from Ukraine, operated by MONUSCO, conducted airstrikes on an ADF insurgent group attacking an army base near the Semuliki River.
 The militants retreat into the surrounding woods following the airstrikes.
-No peacekeepers are reported injured.

-15–16 November – During the night of November 14–15, ADF insurgents attack a neighborhood in Beni, looting shops and homes.
-At least 15 civilians are killed, many of them by machete.
-It is believed the ADF carried out the attack in response to the renewed Congolese army offensive.
-According to Congolese authorities, more than 40 civilians have been killed in such attacks since the Congolese army began a renewed offensive in early November.

-30 November – Congolese soldiers kill a high-ranking ADF commander, Mouhamed Islam Mukubwa, during an assault in the Mapobu forest in northeastern North Kivu.
-Mukubwa was described as one of the three major leaders of the ADF.
+No peacekeepers were reported injured.
+On the night of November 14–15, ADF insurgents attacked a neighborhood in Beni, looting shops and homes.
+At least 15 civilians were killed, many by machete.
+It was believed the ADF carried out the attack in response to the renewed Congolese army offensive.
+According to Congolese authorities, more than 40 civilians had been killed in such attacks since the offensive began in early November.
+On the 30th, Congolese soldiers killed high-ranking ADF commander Mouhamed Islam Mukubwa during an assault in North Kivu.
 Another senior ADF leader, Nasser Abdullayi Kikuku, was also killed earlier in the month.